 This is one of the most misunderstood qualities of color gemstones.
 Many customers often consider diamond sizes when purchasing color gemstones.
 However, color gemstones are much denser than diamonds, and thus will appear much smaller despite having the same carat weight.

-Treatments & Origin
+Treatments & Origin of the Sapphire Gem

 For those looking to save money and get a sapphire with a beautiful appearance, treated sapphires are definitely a good choice.
 For those looking for something rare and valuable, untreated is the way to go.
 There is no wrong answer as to which one to buy.
 It simply depends on the preference and the investment value you are looking for.

-Browse the extensive collection of untreated heirloom quality sapphires at GemsNY.
+If you’ve decided to buy a sapphire, browse the extensive collection of untreated heirloom quality sapphires at GemsNY.